nazan/dc-mould/README.md

     make build-prod

-## For faster composer downloads, use this when running dc-mould image
+## Use this when running dc-mould image

     docker run -it --rm -v $HOME/.composer:/tmp -v /your/projects/root:/home/user/dist dc-mould